| Friday,

 director Michael Bays previous film Armageddon

 put me through.
+So again,

 like last year, were down to the latest spate of fall